ltrgoddard/thesis/temp.markdown

 intellectual currents nevertheless influenced by Leavis and his supporters.
-Evidence will then be introduced for a development in Prynne’s poetic thinking in the 1970s away from what might be termed the ‘vulgar Leavisism’ of the the essay on Victorian poetry discussed above, before this chapter turns to consider Prynne’s and Leavis’s respective attitudes towards their professional positions at Cambridge.
+Evidence will then be introduced for a development in Prynne’s poetic thinking in the 1970s away from what might be termed the ‘vulgar Leavisism’ of the essay on Victorian poetry discussed above, before this chapter turns to consider Prynne’s and Leavis’s respective attitudes towards their professional positions at Cambridge.